Ruby McCollum: Business activities

 In 1934, the couple relocated to the area of Fort Myers, Florida.
-Sam's brother, Buck McCollum, had gained considerable wealth managing a Bolita gambling business.
+Sam's brother, Buck McCollum, had gained considerable wealth managing a bolita gambling business.
 Sam went into business with him and was reported to be a player in North Florida crime, including gambling and liquor sales.
 These were illegal in the county, but flourished because of payoffs to local law enforcement.
 In a related sideline, the McCollums also sold burial policies and owned a local funeral home.
-By the 1940s and early 1950s, the McCollums were reported to have "amassed a fortune." based on their criminal activities.
+By the 1940s and early 1950s, the McCollums were reported to have "amassed a fortune" based on their criminal and regular business activities.

-Sam and Ruby owned a "stately, two-story home," in Live Oak, Florida, a small town of 4,000 people, which they acquired from the prior bolita operator in the county when he was run out of town.
-Ruby McCollum drove a new Chrysler automobile each year.
-The McCollums owned several "jooks" (juke joint), served illegal liquor, collected money from the juke boxes, and had a farm outside of town with the largest tobacco allotment in Florida.
-It was at this time that Ruby developed an addiction to heroin.
-The McCollums also owned a farm near Lake City, where Sam stocked fields with quail for hunting with his prized bird dogs.
+Sam and Ruby owned a "stately, two-story home" in Live Oak, Florida, a small town of 4,000 people.
+They acquired it from the prior bolita operator in the county when he was run out of town.
+Ruby drove a new Chrysler automobile each year.
+The McCollums owned several "jooks" that served illegal liquor and obtained money from the juke boxes, and had a farm outside of town with the largest tobacco allotment in Florida.
+The McCollums also owned a farm near Lake City, where Sam stocked fields with quail for hunting with his bird dogs.

-Ruby McCollum was described as the wealthiest Black woman in town.The couple was considered financially successful and well respected in the community, where they contributed liberally to their church.
-Their son and oldest child, Sam Jr., had started college at UCLA (University of California at Los Angeles) by 1952.
+Ruby was reportedly one of the wealthiest Blacks in northern Florida.
+The couple was considered financially successful and well respected in the community, where they contributed liberally to their church.
+By 1952 their son and oldest child, Sam Jr., had started college at UCLA (University of California at Los Angeles).